aptech/docs/docs/CR-spBiconjGradSol.rst

      sparse matrix a;
      a = densetosp(nz,0);

-     //Setting the third and fourth arguments to 0 employs the
+     // Setting the third and fourth arguments to 0 employs the
-     //default tolerance and maxit settings
+     // default tolerance and maxit settings
      x = spBiconjGradSol(a,b,0,0);

-     //Solve the system of equations using the '/' operator for
+     // Solve the system of equations using the '/' operator for
-     //comparison
+     // comparison
      x2 = b/a;

 The output from the above code: